Bačka Palanka: Demographics

-According to the last official census done in 2011, the municipality of Bačka Palanka has 55,528 inhabitants.
+According to the last official census done in 2011, the municipality of Bačka Palanka had 55,528 inhabitants.

 Ethnic composition of the town and municipality:

 Tourism

 Tourism is developed in Bačka Palanka.
-The city is famous for Tikvara, a Natural Monument.
+The city is famous for Tikvara, a natural monument.
 Tikvara is a Danube lake.
 Tikvara covers an area of 5 km².
 The Tikvara Resort complex is built along the lake for practicing various sports, recreational and entertaining activities.
 There are 33 archeological sites in the municipality.
 It is also known for Karađorđevo, which has a hunting ground and horse farm.
 People enjoy racing derbies in Karađorđevo.
 At the time of Serbia's emancipation, engraver Marko Vujatović worked on the intricate iconostasis of the Serbian Orthodox Church of St. John the Baptist.
 Bačka Palanka's Serbian church is one of the oldest churches in Vojvodina some built on foundations of temples of even earlier times.
 The north of the town is the Bagremara forest.